-4.1.1 U.S. Department of Energy (DOE)
+3.1.1 U.S. Department of Energy (DOE)

-Within the DOE, the responsibility for the NSTX Upgrade Project resides in the Office of Fusion Energy Sciences (OFES).
-OFES will also maintain executive level awareness of project progress, and an OFES NSTX Upgrade Project Program Manager has been assigned.
-The management responsibility, authority, and accountability for the day-to-day execution of the NSTX Upgrade Project within the DOE are the responsibility of the Manager of the Princeton Site Office (SC-PSO), who has designated a DOE Federal Project Director for the NSTX Upgrade Project.
+Within the DOE, the responsibility for the NSTX Upgrade Project resides in Fusion Energy Science (FES).
+FES will also maintain executive level awareness of project progress, and an FES NSTX Upgrade Project Program Manager has been assigned.
+The management responsibility, authority, and accountability for the day-to-day execution of the NSTX Upgrade Project within the DOE are the responsibility of the Manager of the Princeton Site Office (SC-PSO), who has designated a DOE Federal Project Director and a Deputy Federal Project Director for the NSTX Upgrade Project.

 The Associate Director for Fusion Energy Sciences has been designated as the Acquisition Executive (AE) for the NSTX Upgrade Project.
+The responsibility of the AE includes: